 The beach island of Lido is a great option for escaping the crowds that flock to Venice in the summer – and if you want a more beachy holiday feeling.

-A complimentary water taxi (15-minute ride) whisks you away from Venice to the 5-star Hotel Excelsior on the Lido.
+A complimentary water taxi (15-minute ride) whisks you across the Venetian lagoon to the 5-star Hotel Excelsior on the Lido.

-Reflecting a whimsical Moorish-style décor, they feature arches and ivory lattice woodwork.
+Reflecting a whimsical Moorish-style décor, they feature arches, high ceilings and ivory lattice woodwork.

 Tip: You don’t really need a to book a pricier sea view room.